-This award is open to all organisations taking a ‘circular economy’ approach to organisational, site or project specific resources during 2016-2018.
+This award is open to all organisations taking a ‘circular economy’ approach to overall organisational, site or project specific resources during 2017-2019 or ongoing.

-The winning entry will consider all aspects of not only waste reduction and recycling but will take a holistic approach to ‘The 5 R’s’ – Refuse, Reduce, Reuse, Repurpose and Recycle – and will include supply chain integration and collaborative working.
+The winning entry of this circular economy award will consider all aspects of not only waste reduction and recycling but will take a holistic approach to ‘The 5 R’s’ where relevant – Refuse, Reduce, Reuse, Repurpose and Recycle – and will include supply chain integration and collaborative working.

 The Judges will be looking at how challenges are addressed, how the supply chain (including local council) is involved and how emerging technologies are utilised.
 Emphasis on waste reduction technologies, process innovation, repurposing and material reductions are key.
 Entrants will demonstrate how they defined the challenge, identified solutions and engaged key stakeholders.